 Routine is an important aspect of skincare.
 This should be a regimen that you have developed over time; one that works for your skin type or a specific condition.
 Here’s a basic routine to follow if you don’t yet have one:

 This involves removing any dirt, makeup, and oil buildup from the skin.
 Cleansing can be done using water alone or with a gentle cleanser, such as the Introstem Stem Cell Mousse Cleanser.

 Step 2.
 Toning:

-This is an important step aimed at calming and lowering your skin’s pH.
-Toning also helps in balancing the water barrier and providing the foundation for other products.
+This is an important step aimed at calming the feel of your skin.
 Hydrosols infused with essential oils will do as perfect toners, since the oils help in deep penetration of other products.
 You could also give the Introstem Stem Cell Facial Toner a try.

-Serums are packed with nutrients that nourish your skin.
-These include vitamins, amino acids, organic acids, and minerals that aid in skin healing and regeneration to leave your skin softer, youthful, more evenly toned, and textured.
+Serums are packed with nutrients for your skin.
+These include vitamins, amino acids, organic acids, and minerals that leave your skin looking softer, youthful, more evenly toned, and textured.

 Step 4.
 Moisturizing:

 Moisturizers help in locking in moisture and the serums.
 This keeps your skin well hydrated and allows the serums and actives time to work.
 Depending on the type of your skin, moisturizers can be in the form of creams, gels, or oils.
 The Stem Cell Day Moisturizer from Introstem is packed with beneficial ingredients, making this a popular option.

 If you want to keep the appearance of hyperpigmentation at bay, sunscreen is your best friend rain or shine.
 Choose one with an SPF of at least 30 and for protection from both UVA and UVB rays, choose a broad spectrum sunscreen.